Consent? That’s easy, right?

 Yes!
 Consent can definitely be easy.
 Since 1 in 4 women, 1 in 6 men, and 1 in 2 transgender people will experience sexual assault in their lifetime, clearly there are still misunderstandings about consent.
 This section will detail what consent looks like and hopefully answer many of your questions about consent!

 The State of Colorado defines consent as:

 You must have all three components from the other person in order to obtain consent.
 Without consent, any sexual act is sexual assault.

 “But I get mixed messages all the time!”

 Totally.
 There can be times where people are unsure about what they want.
 However, it is your responsibility to stop and ask if you feel like you are getting mixed signals.
 If they are unsure, then you DO NOT have consent.

 “It sounds like asking for consent would kill the mood…”

-It might.
-But it certainly doesn’t have to.
-There are tons of sexy ways to ask for consent.
+Getting consent doesn’t have to be a stuffy contract.
+There are tons of sexy ways to ask for consent like: “would that be okay with you”; “do you want to try that position”; or “does that turn you on”.
 Check out these Rams showing off how they ask for consent at one of our Consent Turns Me On events!